CancerRxGene/gdsctools/doc/source/userguide.rst

 .. note:: When you call the ODAF method, you are actually calling the ODOF method for each feature.
 This method takes 4-10 seconds per drug depending on the number of features.

+.. todo:: explain the analysis and the plots

 All Drug All Features (ADAF)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~